YanZehong/yanzehong.github.io/_posts/2020-10-09-mini-batch-gradient-descent.md

 ---
 published: true
 ---
-An optimizaation algorithm that will enable you to train neural network much faster in the regime of big data.
+An optimization algorithm that will enable you to train neural network much faster in the regime of big data.

 ## 1.Definition